REED’S HAT TRICK SENDS CRABS TO VAIL FINAL |

 Donte Greene, the Towson Catholic basketball All-American who will soon play in the Big East for Syracuse University, is competing for a spot on the U.S. Men’s U19 squad for a second straight summer and is expected to be one of the team’s key performers when it travels to Novi Sad, Serbia, July 12-22 for the FIBA U19 World Championships.

-Greene is in Dallas this week competing in the Team Trials along with 17 other finalists.
-Last year, he and former McDonogh star DuJuan Summers, who had a sensational freshman year at Georgetown, made the squad and helped the U.S. to a tournament championship.
 On Monday the team will play an exhibition game against China’s senior national team where Greene, who stands 6′-10″ may match up with NBA star Yao Ming, who towers at 7′-6″.
 In addition, China’s Yi Jianlian, who is 6′-11″ and expected to be a top 10 selection in this year’s NBA draft, will also be on the court.
-The U.S. team will also play next week in the Global Games Tournament.
-Both the China exhibition and the Global Games Tournament will be held at Southern Methodist University. |

 Posted in Uncategorized0 Comments